-- Step 1 The instrument has the correct time and date set. - Step 2 Check that the sample filter is fitted and that it is clean and dry. - Step 3 Attach the soda lime CO2 filter (G200 model only). - Step 4 Attach the pressure regulator kit (G210 model only). - Step 5 The battery has a good charge (minimum 25% charge, even if only a few readings are required). - Step 6 The memory has sufficient space available (G210 model only). - Step 7 Verify that the main gases have been auto-zeroed, without gas concentration present. - Step 8 Verify the span calibration with a known concentration calibration-check gas. - Step 9 Instrument is ready to take readings. - Do protect the instrument from strong direct sunlight which will quickly raise the temperature of the instrument beyond its operating range and the LCD display will appear almost black.
-The contrast setting cannot then alter the contrast. - Do remember to always use the sample filter!
-If the sample filter becomes contaminated, change it and ensure all sample tubes are clean and dry before re-use. - Don't place the instrument against anything hot as this may cause excessive internal temperatures which can lead to erroneous readings. - Don't get the instrument wet, for example exposure to rain.
+Step 1 The instrument has the correct time and date set.

+Step 2 Check that the sample filter is fitted and that it is clean and dry.

+Step 3 Attach the soda lime CO2 filter (G200 model only).

+Step 4 Attach the pressure regulator (G210 model only).

+Step 5 The battery has a good charge (minimum 25% charge, even if only a few readings are required).

+Step 6 The memory has sufficient space available (G210 model only).

+Step 7 Verify that the main gases have been autozeroed, without gas concentration present.

+Note: The unit should be left to reach thermal equilibrium before zeroing, see note in Zero Calibration.

+Step 8 Verify the span calibration with a known concentration calibration-check gas.

+Step 9 Instrument is ready to take readings.

+Do protect the instrument from strong direct sunlight which will quickly raise the temperature of the instrument beyond its operating range and the LCD display will appear almost black.
+The contrast setting cannot then alter the contrast.

+Do remember to always use the sample filter!
+If the sample filter becomes contaminated, change it and ensure all sample tubes are clean and dry before reuse.

+Do not place the instrument against anything hot as this may cause excessive internal temperatures, which can lead to erroneous readings.

-\land Warning Always ensure that the exhaust gases emerge in a safe manner into a well ventilated area.
+Always ensure that the exhaust gases emerge in a safe manner into a well-ventilated area.

-6.2 G200 Gas Measurement Process - Best Practice
+G200 Gas Measurement Process - Best Practice